pg-support/supt-km/docs/4. Processes/e. Amazon/Amazon Support SOPs.md

 ### Within 30 days - Amazon's Return Process
 Within 30 days of purchase, we should always ask customers to return their unit (no matter the reason) via Amazon's system.
 This will leave a return record on Amazon and would be easier for tracking.

-However if the customer is particularly irate about the situation and wants PG to offer a pre-paid return label, please highlight to Tagui for further discussion.
+However if the customer is particularly irate about the situation and wants PG to offer a pre-paid return label, please highlight to Dans for further discussion.

 #### Returning a product via Amazon